Skip to main content

 Yes.
 Applicants must take ESAT.
 For 2027 entry, standard Cambridge applicants use the October 2026 sitting and take Mathematics 1 plus two of Biology, Chemistry, Physics and Mathematics 2.

-No portfolio requirement was found; the course page says applicants are not usually asked to submit written work.
+No portfolio is required.; the course page says applicants are not usually asked to submit written work.

 Chemistry plus at least one of Biology, Mathematics or Physics.
 Biology is common/recommended but not required.